ryankarlos/AWS-VPC/README.md

 ![](screenshots/vpc-endpoints.png)

-we can also analyse the route between source and destination https://docs.aws.amazon.com/vpc/latest/reachability/getting-started.html and see if it is reachable with new configuration. e.g. below  we have created a route between Ec2 instance and VPC peering connection and analysed the path. if the route table and security  groups were congiured correctly, then there should be a successful path as analysed below
+we can also analyse the route between source and destination [6] and see if it is reachable with new configuration. e.g. below  we have created a route between Ec2 instance and VPC peering connection and analysed the path. if the route table and security  groups were congiured correctly, then there should be a successful path as analysed below

 ![](screenshots/reachability-analysis-vpc-peering.png)

-Running the bash script create_stacks.sh  will create all the nested stacks and root stack, using the create-stack action for cloudformation via cli https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html
+Running the bash script create_stacks.sh  will create all the nested stacks and root stack, using the [create-stack action](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html) for cloudformation via cli
 Prior to doing this, it will also copy all the child stack templates to S3 bucket as these paths are referenced in the root template.
 When running the command below, replace <username> and <password> with the required usernames and passwords you wish to set for redhsift cluster and rds db instance respectively. <ip> should be the client ip you wish to grant access to the db (must be of the format 191.255.255.255/24).
 Note the trailing